ecentria/EcentriaRestBundle/Resources/doc/setup.md

 E: (Optional) Setup multiple entity managers
 --------------------------------

 It's a specific way of setting up the EM (entity manager) so that the EcentriaRestBundle can intelligently handle them.
-EM would be automatically determined from an entity.
+The entity manager is automatically determined based upon the location of an entity.
 The *prefix* and *dir* config options below are very important in determining the EM associated with the entity.

 Update your app/config/config.yml with something similar to the example below: